eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/config.md

 trying to download modules from remote repositories (defaults to `no` (`false`).

+### `[compiler]` section

+The `[compiler]` is mainly used to change the default behaviour of the compile tool.
+The possible settings include:

+* `source` - This has the same effect as supplying `--source` on the command line.
+It takes a path to a folder containing sources.
+More than one can be specified.

+* `resource` - This has the same effect as supplying `--resource` on the command line.
+It takes a path to a folder containing sources.
+More than one can be specified.

+BTW: although it appears in the `[compiler]` section these settings actually affect any tools that take `--source` or `--resource` options.
+If a tool takes normally only a single of those options the first in the list will be used.

 ### `[repositories]` section

 Ceylon uses a set of local and remote repositories for its modules.
 The order and